m0squdev/cpp-game5/README.md

 └── Makefile
 ```

-Notice: the soil and stb_image are stored in the repository.
+Notice: soil and stb_image are stored in the repository.
 To install GLEW and GLFW follow the instructions under "Installation of Dependencies".

 ## Compilation